-2.3.12 Validation Pane - Parallel Coordinates Plot
+2.5.7.5 Parallel Coordinates Plot

 Rather than plotting our patterns in a 3D space, here we plot the first 6 dimensions of the clusters in a linear fashion, allowing the user to see if the cluster separations evident in the first 3 dimensions still hold together in higher dimensional space.
+Where as the first three dimensions are plotted as x, y and z axes on a 3D plot here they are plotted as the first, second and third vertical axes on the plot, with the fourth, fifth and sixth dimensions plotted above.